 Museum Studies Topic Areas

-Students complete a minimum of four courses in museum studies topic areas, choosing from the lists below.
+Students complete a minimum of four courses in museum studies topic areas, choosing from the following lists.
 The areas are collection care and management; exhibition development and public education; history, theory, and culture; and museum administration and management.

 Students must select one course each from three of the four topic areas (9 s.h. total).
 They also must complete a fourth course (3 s.h.) from any of the four topic areas.